 Fractional investing is available, but Robinhood won’t rebalance your portfolio.

-Stash Invest might be a better option for new investors as there are more educational resources.
-You also only need $5 to start investing versus $100 with M1 Finance.
+Stash might be a better option for new investors as there are more educational resources.
+Additionally, you need $100 to start investing with M1 Finance, but with Stash you only need:

-You can open an online bank account with Stash Invest.
-Fee-sensitive investors may prefer M1 Finance as Stash Invest costs $1, $3, or $9 per month.
+You can open an online bank account with Stash.
+Fee-sensitive investors may prefer M1 Finance as Stash costs $1, $3, or $9 per month.

 Investing in stocks with little money isn’t expensive with M1 Finance.
 Fractional investing makes it easy to invest in index ETFs.